Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/02-setup-and-build/README.md

 - A test object for access validation
 - An intentionally broad starting policy
 - A custom least-privilege replacement policy
-- AWS CLI testing from the restricted user's perspective
+- AWS CLI testing from the restricted user’s perspective
 - CloudTrail audit evidence for denied activity

 This setup created the foundation for validating IAM least privilege through before-and-after access testing.